The Beast (roller coaster): 2000–present

 Kings Island unveiled Son of Beast in 2000, marketed as a "sequel" to The Beast, located in another area of the park.
 It became the tallest and fastest wooden roller coaster in the world, as well as the first modern-day wooden coaster to feature an inversion.
 Although Son of Beast set several new records, The Beast retained its wooden coaster records for length and ride duration.
 Son of Beast was demolished in 2012 following a series of incidents that halted operation in 2009.

 In 2019, to commemorate the 40th anniversary of The Beast, each of its three trains were restored to their original "flame-themed" paint scheme, and the painted paw prints that once led up to the ride's entrance were also restored.
 Following the 2021 season, approximately 2000 ft of track was refurbished by The Gravity Group.
 Two of the ride's signature elements were reprofiled to provide a smoother ride.
 The first drop was increased from 45 to 53 degrees, affecting the transition from the first tunnel into the second drop, and the helix finale was modified to improve the distribution of force.
 1090 ft was completely re-tracked, and the overall length of the ride was slightly increased by 2 ft to 7361 ft.

+Additional retracking projects were conducted by The Gravity Group for the 2025 and 2026 seasons.
+In 2025, 1600 ft of track in the first half of the ride was replaced, resulting in the reprofiling of the second drop, the turn into the brake shed, and the entrance to the second tunnel.
+In 2026, the drop from the second lift hill and part of the helix were underwent refurbishment.

 Ride experience

-The Beast is located in the back of the park, near the former Vortex coaster.
+The Beast is located in the back of the park, near the plot of land previously occupied by Vortex.

 Queue

 After entering through the main entrance, guests proceed down a walkway that winds left.
 One or two smaller queue areas may be active depending on the number of guests waiting to ride.
 The path eventually leads up a ramp, in which signs are on display containing historical facts about The Beast.
 The inside of the station resembles an old mining facility.
 Warning signs are displayed stating to secure loose articles, along with promotional material with ominous warnings about the upcoming Beast encounter.
-Guests proceed through one last sub-queue within the station before boarding.
+Guests may proceed through one last sub-queue within the station before boarding.
+The Fast Lane queue (the parks skip-the-line option) leads directly to the station itself.